 Let’s cut to the chase: we don’t typically recommend appointing yourself as your LLC’s registered agent.
 But that’s not to say there are zero advantages to it.
 First off, by not hiring someone else, you can save some money.
 Second, if you’re already required to be present at your place of business every weekday from 9am to 5pm, you can kill two birds with one stone.

 However, that’s where the positives end.
-One of the biggest downsides is that you need a separate registered agent in each state where your business operates, so appointing yourself restricts your LLC to doing business only in its current state.
+One of the biggest downsides is that you need a separate registered agent in each state where your business operates, so appointing yourself restricts your LLC to doing business only in its domestic (home) state.
 Also, a registered agent needs to be available during all standard business hours, which means you can say goodbye to vacations, sick days, or out-of-office lunches.

 2) A Lawyer or Accountant